TheTrio1/ProjectCrazyDeals/README.md

 ## Environment setup and runserver
 A script has been created that is Backend/environment_setup.sh this file creat the django environment for first time
 > **Prerequisits :**
-> Python and bash schould be installed
+> Python and bash should be installed

 ```shell
 git clone https://github.com/USER_NAME/Project1.git